nir0s/interview-questions/README.md

 * Who do I report to?
 * ... is my current experience.
 If I left here in 3-5 years, what would I have gained?
 * What skills would make an ideal candidate?
 Indicative of whether you're the right person for the job.
+* Are there accepted working hours?
+* Are there promotion opportunities?
 * What are the expected availability levels?
 24/7? etc..

 ## Technical level